Joe McDonald Ingraham

-Joe McDonald Ingraham (July 5, 1903 – May 27, 1990) was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit and previously was a United States district judge of the United States District Court for the Southern District of Texas.
-He is best known as being the judge who sentenced the then World Heavyweight Champion Muhammad Ali to the maximum 5-year sentence available for refusing to fight in the unpopular Vietnam War.
+Joe McDonald Ingraham (July 5, 1903 – May 27, 1990) was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit and previously was a United States District Court Judge of the United States District Court for the Southern District of Texas Houston Division.
+In 1967 he presided at the draft-evasion trial of Muhammad Ali, the heavyweight boxing champion.
+Ali was convicted and sentenced to jail, but the conviction was overturned by the United States Supreme Court.

 Education and career

 Born in Pawnee County, Oklahoma, Ingraham received a Bachelor of Laws from National University School of Law (now the George Washington University Law School) in Washington, D.C., in 1927.
 He was then in private practice in Stroud, Oklahoma until 1928, then in Fort Worth, Texas until 1935, and then in Houston, Texas from 1935 to 1942.
 He was in the United States Army Air Forces during World War II, from 1942 to 1946, reaching the rank of lieutenant colonel.
 After the war, he returned to private practice in Houston until 1954.